ling921/dotnet-lib/src/Ling.Blazor.Authentication/README.md

     {
        // Write your login logic here and get the tokenInfo object

-       // Remember to call 'SetTokenAsync' to save the tokenInfo object await SetTokenAsync(tokenInfo, cancellationToken);
+       // Remember to call 'SetTokenAsync' to save the tokenInfo await SetTokenAsync(tokenInfo, cancellationToken);
     }
 }